govuk-one-login/di-account-management-frontend/README.md

 ### Setup the private key

-Create a copy of the seed.yaml.sample, rename it seed.yaml and fill in the value for the private key, using the key generated above or shared by a colleague.
+Create a copy of the seed.yaml.sample, rename it seed.yaml and ask a team member for the value for the private key.

 ### Start the application